mlab817/dafaqs2022/docs/attached-agencies/nfrdi.md

 ---
+title: National Fisheries Research and Development Institute
+slug: national-fisheries-research-and-development-institute
 sidebar_position: 3
+tags:
+  - nfrdi
+  - fisheries
+  - fish sufficiency level
+  - nsap
+  - stock assessment
 ---

-# National Fisheries Research and Development Institute
+# National Fisheries Research and Development Institute (NFRDI)

 ## What are the programs of NFRDI to support aquaculture expansion and to improve fish sufficiency levels in the country?